 - Preston Greene

-Preston Greene enters his third season as Strength and Conditioning Coordinator at Florida after being hired on August 23, 2011.
-In his two seasons at Florida, he has helped the team earn a 55-19 record, win the 2013 SEC championship, make two Elite Eight finishes in the NCAA Tournament, and he trained Bradley Beal, the third-overall 2012 NBA draft pick and 2013 NBA draft pick Erik Murphy.
+Preston Greene enters his fourth season as Strength and Conditioning Coordinator at Florida after being hired on August 23, 2011.
+In his two seasons at Florida, he has helped the team earn a 91-22 record, win the 2013 and 2014 SEC championships, make three Elite Eights and earn a trip to the 2014 Final Four.
+Greene has trained Bradley Beal, the third-overall 2012 NBA draft pick, 2013 NBA draft pick Erik Murphy and 2014 New Orleans Pelicans signee Patric Young.

 Greene came to the Gators after a two-year stint from 2009-11 as an Assistant Strength and Conditioning Coach with Clemson men’s basketball.
 During his time at Clemson, the Tigers posted a combined record of 43-23 and advanced to a pair of NCAA Tournaments.
 Clemson earned its first NCAA Tournament win in 14 years in 2011 when the Tigers knocked off UAB in the first round.